Dual Diagnosis Treatment Program

-The Treatment Center can customize the recovery process by placing the patient in our dual diagnosis treatment program to help him or her recover from the challenges of substance abuse and mental illness, bringing hope and fulfillment back into the patient?s life.
+Dual diagnosis treatments program to help patients recover from the challenges of substance abuse and mental illness, bringing hope and fulfillment back into his or her life.

-Upon arrival at Lake Worth, Florida facility, new patients will receive an extensive evaluation from a psychiatrist and licensed therapist.
-This assessment allows us to develop a treatment plan tailored to each patient?s addiction, mental health disorder and lifestyle.
+Upon arrival at dual diagnosis facilities, new patients will receive an extensive evaluation from a psychiatrist and licensed therapist.
+This assessment helps to develop a treatment plan tailored to each patient’s addiction, mental health disorder and lifestyle.

-Individual and group therapy as well as dialectical skills education, life skills training and recreational therapy are some of the treatments that we will incorporate into each patient?s recovery plan.
-Also, please note that we work with most private insurance companies and offer affordable self-pay rates so that the treatment you or a loved one needs is within reach.
+Individual and group therapy as well as dialectical skills education, life skills training and recreational therapy are some of the treatments that are commonly incorporated into each patient’s recovery plan.

 There’s no reason to live without the help you or a loved one may need.
 It is possible to recover from co-occurring disorders, and The Treatment Center is ready to help you or your loved one start that journey today.
 Our admissions counselors are standing by 24/7, even holidays, to take your call and answer any questions you may have.Suffering from Addiction and Possibly a Co-Occurring Disorder?